sinai-dev/OSLDocs/API/SL_Item.md

 `RecipeUID` (string)
 * The UID of the recipe you want this scroll to teach.
 * This corresponds to the `UID` in a [SL_Recipe](API/SL_Recipe) template.

+## SL_EnchantmentRecipeItem
+<b>Similar to RecipeItem</b>, but used for Enchantment recipes in The Soroboreans.
+Inherits `SL_Item`.

+Note: the `Description` is for the Shop description for EnchantmentRecipeItems, otherwise the game auto-generates it.

+`Recipes` (list of int)
+* A list of Enchantment Recipe IDs that this scroll is for, usually 3 at most (Helmet/Chest/Boots).
+* These can also be custom enchantment IDs.

 ## SL_Throwable
 SL_Throwable inherits from SL_Item, and contains one more field.
 This is used for Grenades in The Three Brothers DLC.